neyneyalldayday/readMe-generator/README.md

-# A readme creator
+# good read me generator

 ## Description

-A program that creats a read me
+this program will write proper readme.md files from the command line

 ## Table of Contents